-To help minimize the cost of a third-party audit, it helps to be prepare well ahead of time.
-The HOA board should makes sure that their documents are compiled and well organized.
+To help minimize the cost of a third-party audit, it helps to be prepared well ahead of time.
+The HOA board should make sure that their documents are compiled and well organized.
 They should also be available in time for the CPA to work with them.

 Here’s a quick breakdown of what a CPA checks in the auditing process:

 - Bank statements (including deposit slips, canceled checks, etc.)